-AF6 is one of the two current assignment-based advanced diploma exams offered by the CII.
+AF6 is one of the two current coursework or assignment-based advanced diploma exams offered by the CII.
 This style of exam offers a very different challenge to the traditional variations on a written exam that are used to test the other CII AF exams.
 I’ll look at some essential background and then give you our top 10 tips to help you prepare for this exam.

 The glib answer is any CII member who wants 30 credits towards achieving Chartered status.